Habits of an agile servant leader – Habit 4 (Part 2): Respect

 Behavior 2: Swearing and cursing

+a.
 As uncivil and unethical acts

 In her 2016 book Communication in a Civil Society, Dr. Shelly D. Lane said “cursing and profanity are uncivil and unethical because such language entails expressing ourselves without concern for others and our community”.